Keywords:

 Introduction

 Database auditing is a critical practice for ensuring data integrity, compliance, and security which refers monitoring and logging of persistent entity-related events, or just entity versioning.
-By leveraging Object-Relational Mapping (ORM) frameworks, you can implement robust auditing systems to track and log entity-related events such as insert, update, and delete operations.
-This guide will demonstrate how to integrate database auditing into your Spring Boot application using Spring JPA Auditing and Hibernate Envers.
+By using the above mentioned feature Object-Relational Mapping (ORM) frameworks, you can implement robust auditing systems to track and log entity-related events such as insert, update, and delete operations.
+This guide will demonstrate you how to integrate database auditing into your Spring Boot application using Spring JPA Auditing and Hibernate Envers.

 Database auditing provides:

-Data Integrity: Tracks changes to critical data in real-time.
+- Data Integrity: It tracks changes to critical data in real-time.

-Historical Analysis: Enables version control and rollback capabilities.
+- Historical Analysis: It enables version control and rollback capabilities.

 Getting Started

-Implementing auditing requires configuring an EntityManagerFactory and customizing Hibernate properties to manage entity versioning and audit trails effectively.
+For implementing this auditing mechanism, we need to configure an EntityManagerFactory and customising Hibernate properties to manage entity versioning and audit trails effectively.

-Here, we are going to leverage Spring JPA and Hibernate features to implement a robust auditing mechanism.
-The core idea is to set up a JPA EntityManagerFactory, which handles all low-level tasks related to database auditing seamlessly.
+Here, we are going to use the features of Spring JPA and Hibernate to implement a robust auditing mechanism.
+Here, our core idea is to set up a JPA EntityManagerFactory, which handles all low-level tasks related to database auditing seamlessly.

 Step 1: Configure the EntityManagerFactory